Matt Moore (baseball): Miami Marlins

 On September 19, 2023, Moore was claimed off waivers by the Miami Marlins.
 He made three scoreless appearances for Miami before he was designated for assignment on October 1.
 On October 5, Moore elected free agency.

 Los Angeles Angels (second stint)

 On January 27, 2024, Moore signed a one-year, $9 million contract to return to the Los Angeles Angels.
 He made 51 appearances for the Angels, compiling a 5–3 record and 5.03 ERA with 41 strikeouts across 48 1/3 innings pitched.
 On August 27, Moore was placed on the injured list with left elbow soreness.
 He was transferred to the 60–day injured list on September 10, ending his season.

 Boston Red Sox

 On February 20, 2025, Moore signed a minor league contract with the Boston Red Sox.
 He was assigned to the Triple-A Worcester Red Sox to begin the year, but did not make an appearance due to arm soreness.
 Moore was released by the Red Sox organization on April 10.

+Kansas City Royals

+On June 20, 2026, Moore signed a minor league contract with the Kansas City Royals.
+In six games split between the rookie–level Arizona Complex League Royals and Triple–A Omaha Storm Chasers, he recorded a 2.70 ERA with 9 strikeouts across 6 2/3 innings pitched.
+Moore was released by the Royals organization on August 4.
+However two days later he re-signed with the Royals on a new minor league contract.